Rivergate Mall: 2010s to present

-In 2013, CBL sold three of their malls, including the Rivergate Mall, to an offshore investor for $176 million.
-The new owner leased the malls to Atlanta-based Hendon Properties.
+In 2013, CBL sold three of their malls, including the Rivergate Mall, to Atlanta-based Hendon Properties in a partnership with an offshore investor for $176 million.
 An 11,695-square-foot Guitar Center opened in the mall in the spring of 2017, while existing tenant, teen apparel retailer rue21, opened a larger store with an additional 2,600 sqft in the summer of 2017.
 Another existing tenant, shoe retailer Foot Locker, added a new store with an additional 1,000 sqft in the fall of 2017.
 Sears closed its store at the mall in March 2019 as part of a plan to close 80 locations nationwide.
-Following the closure of Macy's in 2020, the anchor store's space was sold to Urban Story Ventures for $4 million, however the group did not announce any redevelopment plans for the space.
+Following the closure of Macy's in 2020, the anchor store's space was sold to Urban Story Ventures for $4 million.
+Rivergate Mall was listed for sale for an undisclosed price in March 2024.
+In January 2025, Cincinnati-based real estate company Merus (formerly known as Al. Neyer) submitted plans to redevelop the entire Mall site, including the Macy's anchor building.